elesant/Fundstrap/README.md

 Fundstrap
 =========

-We help match campus clubs with sponsors.
+We match organizations with sponsors.